Hidden suffering of coronavirus: Stigma, blaming, shaming

 BOGOTA, Colombia (AP) — No one should have known Bella Lamilla’s name.

-But within hours of her diagnosis as Ecuador’s coronavirus “patient zero,” it was circulating on social media along with photos showing the retired schoolteacher unconscious and intubated in a hospital bed.
+But within hours of her diagnosis as Ecuador’s first coronavirus case, it was circulating on social media along with photos showing the retired schoolteacher unconscious and intubated in a hospital bed.
 Her large, close-knit family watched in horror as a dual tragedy began to unfold: While Lamilla fought for her life in intensive care, strangers began tearing apart her reputation online.

 “Knowing she had it, the old lady didn’t care and went all around,” one person commented on Facebook.